connexcs/docs/invoice.md

 To add a new invoice:

-1)	Click on the "Add Invoice" button from the top.
+1)	Click on the **"+"** button from the top.

 ![alt text][invoice-4]

 A new page will open which will show an invoice ready to be filled.

+![alt text][invoice-5]

 2)	Select the customer from the drop down menu where "Required" is written.
 Invoice would be generated against that customer.

-![alt text][invoice-5]
+![alt text][invoice-6]

 To add an item into your invoice, select "Add Invoice Item".
 Fill out the info and select a package; amount will be generated according to the package.
 You can add multiple items this way.

-![alt text][invoice-6]
+![alt text][invoice-7]

 3)	When you are done working with your invoice, click "Save".

-![alt text][invoice-7]

 ![alt text][invoice-8]